-CO2 removals using nature-based solutions by increasing the growing stock on Freehold and Guidance on carbon emissions and removal Crown License 6 & 7 forest lands.
-This effort will accounting are currently being revised.
-The following may impact a future commitment increase the wood supply and CO2 removed by the to a Declaration of Carbon Neutrality under forest over the long term.
-Climate change poses risks to long-term forest planning (e.g., through PAS2060:2014. changes in frequency or distribution of natural • Future changes to accounting standards for disturbances, changes in growth and yield).
-To emissions or removals mitigate this risk.
-Woodlands uses an adaptive management approach by revising the long-term Carbon Neutrality reporting standards including (80 year) forest management plan every 5 years. changes to PAS2060:2014 There is current research underway to forecast • Changes to the organizational Boundary future climate scenarios on forest growth and composition in the local region.
+In addition, Woodlands is committed to continue forest management practices that increase CO2 removals by increasing the growing stock on Freehold and Crown License 7 forest lands.
+This effort will increase the wood supply and CO2 removed by the forest over the long term.
+Climate change poses risks to long-term forest planning (e.g., through changes in frequency or distribution of natural disturbances, changes in growth and yield).
+To mitigate this risk, Woodlands uses an adaptive management approach by revising the long-term (80 year) forest management plan every 5 years.
+There is current research underway to forecast future climate scenarios on forest growth and composition in the local region.
 Woodlands will continue to monitor this research and incorporate new learning in the management planning process.